The Ted R. Bradley Herbarium

 Table 1.
 Theses and dissertations produced by Mason students since 2000 that have relied on the Ted.
 R. Bradley Herbarium.

-- Oldham, Karoline. ongoing.
+- Oldham, Karoline.
+2015.
 Taxonomic revision and phylogeographic study of American Cow-wheat (Melampyrum lineare; Orobanchaceae).

 - North, Brittany.
 2013.
 The response of the root and soil fungal communities to competition among Amphicarpaea bracteata, Onoclea sensibilis, and the invasive Microstegium vimineum in Northern Virginia.